Guidance on antibiotics

 2. Community treatment

 Antibiotics are distributed to entire district populations as part of mass drug administration (MDA) events.
 This is to try to reduce the community load of Chlamydia trachomatis, and therefore achieve a sustained reduction in disease prevalence.
-Communities in which the most recent estimate of TF prevalence in 1-9 year-olds has been found to be more than 5% are eligible for annual rounds of MDA until the recommended number of rounds of MDA events have been completed.
+Communities in which the most recent estimate of TF prevalence in 1–9-year-olds has been found to be 5% or more are eligible for annual rounds of MDA until the recommended number of rounds of MDA events have been completed.

 A wide variety of different antibiotics have been suggested or trialled for trachoma treatment.
 Two are in current use:

 1% tetracycline eye ointment (TEO) should be given, morning and evening, every day, for six weeks.